acaremre7/facekey/README.md

 The application is distributed to three microservices, **registration, training and recognition**.

-Please don't forget this is an unfinished project, but a working POC which needs lots of work.
+Please don't forget this is an unfinished project which needs lots of work, which is made to play and have fun with OpenCV in 2019.